Raksha-g-a/samsung-riscv/README.md

 In RV32, each instruction is of size 32 bits.
 In S-type instruction, S stand for store which means it is store type instruction that helps to store the value of register into the memory.
 Mainly, this instruction type is used for store operations.
-The entire 32 bits instruction is divided into 6 fields as shown below.
+The entire 32 bits instruction is divided into 6 fields.
-S_type_instruction

 Example: SW rs2, imm(rs1)

 4. B-type Instruction
 In RV32, each instruction is of size 32 bits.
 In B-type instruction, B stand for branching which means it is mainly used for branching based on certain conditions.
-The entire 32 bits instruction is divided into 8 fields as shown below.
+The entire 32 bits instruction is divided into 8 fields.
-B-type

 Example: BEQ rs1, rs2, imm

 5. U-type Instruction
 In RV32, each instruction is of size 32 bits.
 In U-type instruction, U stand for Upper Immediate instructions which means it is simply used to transfer the immediate data into the destination register.
-The entire 32 bits instruction is divided into 3 fields as shown below. u-type
+The entire 32 bits instruction is divided into 3 fields.

 Example: LUI rd, imm

 6. J-type Instruction
 In RV32, each instruction is of size 32 bits.
 In J-type instruction, J stand for jump, which means that this instruction format is used to implement jump type instruction.
-The entire 32 bits instruction is divided into 6 fields as shown below.
+The entire 32 bits instruction is divided into 6 field.
-J_type_instruction

 Example: JAL rd, imm